Article written by

 - Hold the bong and put your lips on the mouthpiece.
 Tilt your lighter and bring the flame to the bowl.

 - Slowly inhale at the same time you’re lighting the bowl.
-Once you’re satisfied with the amount of smoke produced, you can stop igniting it.
+Once you’re satisfied with the smoke produced, you can stop igniting it.

-- Remove the bowl from its stem and breathe in the smoke accumulated inside the chamber.
+- Remove the bowl from its stem and breathe in the smoke inside the chamber.

 - Hold for about three seconds and release.
 Replace the bowl in its stem and repeat until you reach the desired effects.

-- Be sure to clean your bong thoroughly and swap it out with fresh water before each smoke session.
+- Clean your bong thoroughly and swap it out with fresh water before each smoke session.

 Smoking weed has a long history in social settings.
 For some people, this aspect of the experience is just as important as smoking itself.
 The rules of weed etiquette are pretty simple.
 For example, don’t share a joint with others when you’re sick, and don’t pressure anyone to partake if they don’t feel comfortable.